 The drop in real GDP causes a premium contraction, with an 8.0% growth layered above this premium contraction on all lines of business.
-This end results in some lines growing, such as homeowners at 8.0%, and other lines shrinking, such as workers compensation at -12.0%.
+This end results in some lines growing, such as homeowners at 8.0%, and other lines shrinking, such as workers' compensation at -12.0%.
 Loss ratios are not impacted from the stagflation scenario.
 However, since fixed costs stay the same, lines that experience a larger drop in premium will experience the pain of higher fixed costs eating away profit margins.
 The financial markets are also impacted in this scenario: all bonds have a one-level downgrade, thus increasing their chances of default slightly.
-Additionally, equities drop in total return for the year by 16.8%, which is the average of the 10 worst years for the Dow Jones Industrial Average.
+Additionally, equities drop in total return for the year by 16.8%, which is the average of the 10 worst years for the Dow Jones Industrial Average in the last 100 years.
+This scenario is hypothetical and not based on any real events that happened in 2022 or prior years.
+It is designed as a stress scenario distinct from the expected performance in 2022.

-Table 28.
-1 in 100 Inflation Increase
+Table 29.
+1 in 100 Inflation Increase for 2022 Modeled Year